Occupy Climate Change! online school 2024

 Occupy Climate Change! invites you to an online three-weekend interdisciplinary school for early career researchers (master’s students in thesis phase, Ph.D. students, and postdocs) to explore climate change and its consequences from a climate justice, environmental humanities and political ecology perspective.
 The school is specifically for those interested in interdisciplinary research and direct action, urban climate justice movements and the role of counter-hegemonic imaginaries within climate change policies.
 Participants will contribute to the Atlas of the Other Worlds with their original research and creative works.

 The school is free of tuition.
-The deadline to apply is the 31st of August 2024.
+New extended deadline to apply is the 15th of September 2024.

 Organized by